xinthink/xinthink.github.com/_posts/flutter/2020-02-27-build-a-note-taking-app-with-flutter-firebase---part-i.md

 We're doing well so far.
 We've built a simple reactive-styled app by using the `provider` package, and also learned how to use the Firebase toolkits.

 However, the app is less than useful without a note editor.
-We'll add more functionalities to it in the next parts of the series.
+We'll add more functionalities to it in the [next parts][part II] of the series.

+Thank you for reading! 🙌

+> 这篇原创文章最初发表在Medium上的 [Flutter Community][medium story] publication中。<br>
+> This article has been published originally in the [Flutter Community][medium story] on Medium.

 [Google Keep]: https://www.google.com/keep
 [Flutter]: https://flutter.dev